Flying-Tree/Leo-the-chick/README.md

 ## System requirements

-Currently, the only existing packages are for Mac and x86_64 PC.
+Currently, the only existing packages are for Mac and x86_64 PC (Linux and Windows).
 You need a screen, a mice and a keyboard.
 As Unity is used, the systems must comply with [the requirements of Unity Player 2020 LTS](https://docs.unity3d.com/Manual/system-requirements.html#desktop).
 If your system can be supported, you can ask me to build packages.

 ## Install